jpowersdev/client-site-update-script/README.md

 ## Site updates not covered

 These sites are not covered in the script for either of the following reasons:
-1. The SSH Gateway feature is not included in the account/plan that houses the install
+1. The SSH Gateway feature is not included in the account/plan that houses the install.
-2. You, as the user, do not have SSH privileges for this install.
+2. You, as the user, do not have SSH privileges for the install.

 * https://fight.org/wp-admin/
 * https://activateworld.com/wp-admin/